The Challenges of Trace-Driven Wi-Fi Emulation: Experimental Set-up

-All the tests were performed 5 times each when we had all set-up in place.
-The test duration was 1 minute for all the tests.
-We conducted tests for constant and variable bandwidth and packet loss values.
+We perform all the tests 5 times each once we have all set-up in place.
+The test duration is 1 minute for all the tests.
+We conduct tests for constant and variable bandwidth and packet loss values.